Skip to main content

 • Metrics: hermes.tokens.* counters, hermes.api.duration histogram

-Newer (session hooks)
+Newer (session + sub-agent hooks)

 on_session_start